Coastal GasLink receives first delivery of pipe sections - Houston Today

 Approximately 390 tonnes of pipe will go into the 670-kilometre route from the gas fields of northeast B.C. to the LNG Canada terminal in Kitimat.

 As of Nov.
-18, contractors have cleared 14 per cent of the route according to a CGL construction update.
-Currently construction activities are employing 1,070 people.
+18, contractors have cleared 14 per cent of the route.
+Construction has employed 1,070 people.

-So far, the majority of the clearing activity has been concentrated on the two end sections (1 and 8), from Groundbirch to south of Chetwynd and from south of Smithers to Kitimat with 41 per cent and 44 per cent completed respectively.
+So far, the majority of the clearing activity has concentrated on the two end sections (1 and 8), from Groundbirch to south of Chetwynd, and from south of Smithers to Kitimat with 41 per cent and 44 per cent completed, respectively.

 Clearing has begun on sections 2 (south of Chetwynd to south of Mackenzie) and 3 (south of Mackenzie to north of Prince George).

-Another recent milestone for the project was the opening of the first work camp.
-Sukunka Lodge, 42 km south of Chetwynd opening Oct.
-30 and will house 700 workers when construction reaches its peak in the South Peace region in the fall of 2020.
+Another recent milestone was the opening of the first work camp.
+Sukunka Lodge, 42 kilometres south of Chetwynd, opened Oct.
+30 and will house 700 workers when construction reaches its peak in the South Peace region next fall.

-Assembly of LNG Canada’s worker camp at Kitimat is also well underway.
+The assembly of LNG Canada’s work camp in Kitimat is also well underway.

 editor@interior-news.com